 We routinely visit these dogs in order to monitor their health and living conditions, improving both by treating flea and other parasitic infestations, applying anti-flystrike ointment to their ears in the summer, providing water buckets, shaving matted fur, offering food, giving them a toy to play with, and showing them affection.

-While we have found many formerly chained dogs wonderful forever homes, many others whose bodies and spirits have been devastated by years of solitary confinement are beyond socialization―too aggressive and otherwise unsuitable candidates for adoption.
+While we have found many formerly chained dogs wonderful permanent homes, many others whose bodies and spirits have been devastated by years of solitary confinement are beyond socialization―too aggressive and otherwise unsuitable candidates for adoption.
 Those who show some promise of adoptability are found new homes or transferred to high-traffic open-admission shelters for a chance at finding a new life.

 Euthanasia: A Painless Way out of a Pain-Filled Life

-In 2015, PETA took in and euthanized 1,502 feral, sick, suffering, dying, aggressive, and otherwise unadoptable animals.
+In 2020, PETA took in and euthanized 1,763 feral, sick, suffering, dying, aggressive, and otherwise unadoptable animals.

-Beyond the 'Numbers'—the Animals You Don't Hear AboutIn 2015, we saved hundreds of thousands of animals through our community outreach programs and prevention!
+In 2020, we saved hundreds of thousands of animals through our community outreach programs and prevention!

-We transported more than than 800 dogs and cats to and from our clinics, free of charge, for people who have no transportation.
+We transported more than 800 dogs and cats to and from our clinics, free of charge, for people who have no transportation.

-We assisted more than 2,000 indigent families in keeping animals they were about to give up by providing free medical services, including repairing prolapsed organs, performing lifesaving surgeries on dogs suffering from dangerous uterine infections, removing tumors and ruptured growths, performing drainage surgery for hematomas and infected wounds, and treating ear, skin, and upper respiratory infections.
+We assisted more than 3,000 indigent families in keeping animals they were about to give up by providing free medical services, including repairing prolapsed organs, performing lifesaving surgeries on dogs suffering from dangerous uterine infections, removing tumors and ruptured growths, performing drainage surgery for hematomas and infected wounds, and treating ear, skin, and upper respiratory infections.

 We also counseled and helped dozens of people keep their animals by showing them how to cope with behavioral quirks, grooming challenges, housetraining woes, and more.